 Shared risk assessments: Shared threat intelligence and security event details in real-time via the Risk API, enabling the rich contextual risk information to be translated into compliance policies to mitigate risk.
 An example is if high-risk threats are detected at the device, user or app level by Jamf Threat Defense*, it can send a signal to Jamf Pro, which can automatically uninstall sensitive apps or send the user a message that remediation needs to happen before the app(s) may be used again.

 Inline policy controls: Jamf Pro enforces device, app and user controls on the endpoint.
 Jamf security applications complement this with granular, inline policy controls based on the network.
 Providing organizations powerful tools to manage data and access.
 An example is if Jamf Data Policy* has identified that a user has violated a tethering detection, it can push a tag to Jamf Pro automatically.
 This lets admins known that the user has exceeded their data allowance and can impose data policies for remediation by Smart Group, which then gets pushed to Jamf security applications to detect.

 I use Jamf Pro and plan to adopt Jamf Threat Defense*, Jamf Data Policy* and/or Jamf Private Access*.
 How much will the UEMC add to the cost associated with managing endpoints?

 In a word, it’s FREE!
-Jamf is making the Universal Endpoint Management Connector available to customers at no extra cost.
+Jamf is making the Unified Endpoint Management Connector available to customers at no extra cost.
 The only requirements are that you use Jamf Pro to manage your devices and one or more of the Jamf security applications to manage endpoint security.